-- The use of the phrase ‘this is no picnic’ to describe something difficult dates back to 1884!
+- The phrase ‘this is no picnic’ to describe something difficult dates back to 1884!

 - The most popular picnic snack fifty years ago was the humble cheese sandwich.
 Now, it’s a bag of crisps.

-- The most popular day for picnics by country are as follows:
+- The most popular day for picnics by country is as follows:

 - In France, it’s Bastille Day.